-- ...
-Assessing worst-case scenarios in order to mitigate and prevent potential effects. - ...
-Maintaining a five-year history of any accidents that have taken place on site. - ...
-Emergency planning response actions with local response agencies (i.e. hospitals, law enforcement, etc.). - ...
-Development of and training on a written Risk Management Plan.
+- Maintaining a five-year history of any accidents that have taken place onsite. - Emergency planning response actions with local response agencies (i.e., hospitals, law enforcement, etc.). - Development of and training on a written Risk Management Plan

 While the quantities of hazardous materials in a salon do not make these requirements, they are still considered best practices and whenever possible should be incorporated in any organization that works with chemicals and hazardous materials.
 Even if not formally developed, these are great discussion points to have within your salon that could help lessen the effects of accidents.